MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 > Important considerations:
 >
 > - Choose the entity with the most complete and reliable profile data about your customers as the primary entity.
-> - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as primary entity.
+> - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as the primary entity.

 1. On the **Matching conditions** page, use the move up and down arrows to move the entities in the order you want, or drag and drop them.
 For example, select **Contacts:eCommerce** as the primary entity and **CustomerLoyalty:Loyalty** as the second entity.